Thirty Years On

 - A new music CD; “The Best of the Pipes of Christmas” is produced in honour of the concert’s 15th anniversary.
 To date over two thousand copies have been sold.

-- The Learned Kindred of Currie begins an annual food drive at the Pipes of Christmas concerts.
+- The Learned Kindred of Currie begins an annual food drive tradition at their Pipes of Christmas concerts.
 Food collected is delivered to the Community FoodBank of NJ.

 2014 - Society Chaplain, The Rev. Dr. David Currie becomes a Scottish armiger.